glafk/zeorag/README.md

 - **Path Parameters:**
   - `session_id`: The session identifier (string).
+    If the session_id does not represent a valid UUID, it will be converted to one using the uuid5 method.

 - **Response:**
   - `200 OK`: A list of messages in the session history.